 1) Critical Information

-2) Changeable Data
+2) Variable Data

 3) Special Features

-4) Regulatory Compliance
+4) Regulation Compliance

-5) Material Durability
+5) Material Toughness

 6) Application Method

-7) Environmental Factors
+7) Environmental Conditions

-3. The Rise of Smart Labeling in Healthcare
+3. Smart Labeling Emerges in Healthcare

-5. The Benefits of Custom Medical Labels
+5. Benefits of Custom Medical Labels

 6. Common Applications for Medical Labels